"Not by might, nor by power, but by my spirit, saith the lord of hosts"

 A Christian is one who, having been born again of the Holy Spirit, has repented of his sin; received the Lord Jesus, by faith, as Sovereign and Saviour; and has been made a child of God.

-The doctrinal basis of faith held by West Row Baptist Church is as follows:-WE BELIEVE IN:-
+The doctrinal basis of faith held by West Row Baptist Church is as follows:-

 The chief principles of church government are as follows:-